CobeyH/Leora/README.md

-# MothLight
+# Leora

-MothLight is a 2D puzzle game in which the player controls lights in the environment to guide flocks of moths to a goal.
+Leora is a 2D puzzle game in which the player controls lights in the environment to guide flocks of moths to a goal.
 This project was started in June 2022 to build Unity skills for future employment.
 Some of the key concepts used are listed below:

 - Scene Management